my1396/Econ-Study/_posts/2024-07-17-Format-Academic-Writing.md

+Q: When "etc." is at the end of a sentence, should I put an extra period after it?
+A: No. For example:

+> It’s all about apples, oranges, bananas, etc.

+This one is simple enough: never double up periods.

+A more general rule: when an abbreviation comes at the end of a sentence, only one full stop is written.

 **Forward Slashes** (/)

 - If the slash divides <u>two words</u>, there is NO need to include a space on either side of a forward slash.